joshfactorial/A3_on_storms_collaborate/README.md

 want me to explain.
 The output will (and needs to) be improved, or at least explain what each element means.
 This can be done after all three requirements are finished. -Haocong 6/24/18

+I added a couple functions from the class notes that seemed helpful -josh 6/25